“Pecans are comin’ in mighty early.”

 Another way Moe’s restaurants are setting themselves apart from the competition is their Soul Sides.
 With classics like candied yams, collards and green beans, the sides are as important as the entree.

 “We cycle through anywhere from 50 to 60 different sides,” says Russell.
-“We have a lot of regulars that come in just for the sides.”
+“We have a lot of regulars who come in just for the sides.”

 And don’t expect any fillers.
 Russell was adamant about not adding fries to the menu.
 But if you are in the mood for some familiar game day flavors, try the Moe Nachos that come piled high with house-fried chips, smoked meat, BBQ sauce and much more.